-3D bioprinting: 3D printing technique is the recently developed technology that, in general, is refer as the construction customized three dimensional structures on demand under computational control in which materials are printed out, solidified and connected together[51].
+3D bioprinting: 3D printing technique is a recently developed technology that, in general, is referred to as the construction of customized 3D structures under computational control in which materials are printed out, solidified, and connected together[51].
 3D printing takes part in a wide-range application, including prototypic and industrial manufacturing, architecture, 3D art and design, and importantly, tissue engineering and regenerative medicine[77].
 The 3D tissue printing that the biological constructs composed of cells and biomaterials are printed in a small dimension, ranging from several millimeters to a centimeter.
-With such manner, the term is so called 3D bio-printing since the biocompatible materials, cells and supporting components are used to form a variety of 3D formats instead of any synthetic materials.
+The term is so called because the biocompatible materials, cells and supporting components are used to form a variety of 3D formats instead of any synthetic materials.
 Therefore, cell function and viability can be sustained within the printed constructs (Figure 2F)[77].
-Various 3D bioprinting platforms can already generate vascular-like tubes[78], kidney[77], cartilage[79] artificial skin[80], and a wide range of stem cell included tissue constructs[81].
-3D bioprinting is needed to precisely deposit cells, biomaterials and biomolecules layer-by layer by computer-aided equipment and software, which has been possibly constructed by integration of modern science and technology knowledge, including cell biology, engineering, material science, and computer science[82].
+Various 3D bioprinting platforms can already generate vascular-like tubes[78], kidney[77], cartilage[79], artificial skin[80], and a wide range of stem cells including tissue constructs[81].
+3D bioprinting is needed to precisely deposit cells, biomaterials, and biomolecules layer-by layer by computer-aided equipment and software, which has been possibly constructed by integration of modern science and technology knowledge, including cell biology, engineering, material science, and computer science[82].